russgmoore/az-nginxaas-demo/README.md

 # NGINXaaS deployed via Terraform onto Azure

+This repo and contained Terraform was built to created to build a new unique resource group, define and deploy resources such as VMs and containers and finally deploy NGINXaaS.

+This can be used for demonstration purposes or for building a test platform to test rules and configuration items.

 ## Terraform settings
 Configure your terraform environment so that you can access your Azure tenant per your own taste.